Tackyou/HRK-Drop-Key-Referral-Helper/README.md

 # HRK-Drop-Key-Referal-Helper
 hrkgame.com drop key auto ref helper
+.

+.

+**This script has no use anymore.
+They changed the system.**

+.

+.

+.

 **Need some help using your refs?
 Let this script click the button for you:**